 Many courses are also available as an INSET day, tailored to your specific requirements.
 Click here to download our latest brochure.

 CPD courses delivered by livestream - accessible from home, from your school, or anywhere with an internet-connected device

 CPD courses pre-recorded for access for 30 days at home, at school or anywhere with an internet-connected device

 CPD courses delivered face-to-face at training venues or hotels across England

-This course will not only develop the maths knowledge and fluency teachers need, but also look at the pedagogy that delivers high quality and highly engaging maths lessons.
+This course will build on advice from groups like DFE and NCETM to develop a pedagogy that delivers high-quality and highly engaging maths lessons at Key Stage 3.
 We will look at how we can be creative in maths, as well as the importance of applying maths skills in a range of contexts.

 Accelerate the learning of disadvantaged pupils.
 This dynamic course inspires teachers and leaders with proven strategies to enable our disadvantaged children to reach their potential.

 Coaching and mentoring has benefits far beyond the actual one-to-one or group sessions.
 It can change the culture of the school and create a sense of community and belonging.
 Peer mentoring provides learners with a range of life skills and the whole programme can use TAs, support coaches, grounds staff, administrators etc., as well as teachers, thereby creating a sense of cohesion throughout the school or college.
 This course will focus on skills that can be useful for mentoring both young learners and adults.